gausby/workshop/README.md

 Not implemented.
 Should go to the previous exercise.

 ### `info`
-Not implemented.
-Should display the text for the current exercise.
+Display info about the current exercise, or info about the workshop if it hasn't been started yet.

 ### `hint`
-Not implemented.
-Should display a hint about the current exercise.
+Display a hint about the current exercise.
 Like info, but with a bit more help for finishing the exercise.

 ### `check`
 Not implemented.
 Should run the acceptance test against the users solution for the current exercise.